adam-25/DevSearch/README.md

   <li>Open Terminal and Install virtual environment with "pip install virtualenv" or "pip3 install virtualenv" or "python3 -n pip install virtualenv".</li>
   <li>Clone the Repo.</li>
   <li>cd to the root directory of the repo.</li>
-  <li>Start Virtual environment with "virtualenv venv" and then "source venv/bin/activate".</li>
+  <li>Start Virtual environment with "virtualenv venv" and then activate it with command "source venv/bin/activate".</li>
   <li>After that cd to the Folder DevSearch with the command "cd DevSearch/DevSearch".</li>

 </ol>